sachin7707/Implement-Learning/docs/api.md

 ### GET: /api/v1/course
 Fetches the courses from our local database

-Add _?withtrashed=1_ to the URL, to get all courses, including deleted ones.
+* Add _?withtrashed=1_ to the URL, to get all courses, including deleted ones.
+* Add ?sku=22111,15678,XXX to filter courses, based on their parent sku

 ### GET: /api/v1/course/{id}
 Fetches a single course from our local database.